theotchlx/A-SABR/examples/satellite_constellation/README.md

 ### Behavior

-As long as avoid retention on the path to node 2 is impossible.
+As long as avoiding retention on the path to node 2 is impossible.
 Pathfinding using with a `NoRetention` manager on node 1 shall fail to find a route to node 2.